andrelcunha/ottermq/README.md

 ## 🐾 About the Name
-The name "OtterMq" comes from my son's nickname and is a way to honor him.
+The name "OtterMQ" comes from my son's nickname and is a way to honor him.
 He brings joy and inspiration to my life, and this project is a reflection of that.
 And, of course, it is also a pun on **RabbitMQ**.

 ## ✨ Features
 - AMQP-style Message Queuing